postsharp/PostSharp.Tutorials/MVVM/PostSharp.Tutorials.MVVM/Voiceover.md

 Building a XAML or WinForms app traditionally required you to write a lot of boilerplate code, especially for data binding.
 PostSharp MVVM almost completely eliminates this frustration and gives you back your time for something more meaningful.

 Here is a simple contact editor.
-If you modify the street number for some address, you can see that the change is not propagated to the list.
+If you modify the street number for an address, you can see that the change is not propagated to the list.
 This is because the classes don't implement the `INotifyPropertyChanged` interface yet.

 Let's look at the code.
 There are only two model classes: customer and address.
 The address class has a _computed property_ named `FullAddress` which contains all other properties.
 The view-model class has an even more complex computed property: `LabelContent`.
 It depends on a property _of a property_ **of a property**.
 Because of these recursive dependencies on child objects, implementing `INotifyPropertyChanged` manually would be extremely cumbersome.
 Let's see how this can be done with PostSharp.